If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 In our modern world, it’s becoming less labor-intensive to run your own home.
 At one point, regular chores would have included doing the dishes, washing your clothes (at one point by hand! in a river!), vacuuming the floors and a whole lot more.
 However, as technology has evolved and having a “smart home” has become more affordable, the list of household activities you physically need to do has shrunk.
 And, it’s time to add opening and closing your blinds to that list by adding smart blinds and smart shades to your home.

 Smart homes, which are full of internet-connected devices capable of being controlled remotely and performing tasks on-demand or at scheduled times, are now the norm.
 From a robot vacuum to your heating system, if you can’t control it with a remote control or your smartphone, you’re getting left behind.
-Now that the list of smart home devices includes your blinds, you may be wondering: what are the best smart blinds to install in your home?
+Now that the list of smart home devices includes your blinds, you may be wondering: what are the best smart blinds and smart shades to install in your home?

 Smart blinds, like normal blinds, perform a number of handy functions.
 In addition to letting in or blocking out light, they can prevent the loss of heat, block UV rays and provide privacy from the outside world at the push of a button.
 Throw in smart technology, and your blinds will open and close when you tell them to or, in some cases, when the temperature in your home falls outside a desired range.